Sirisahasra/Urban-Nexus/README.md

     ```

- ** *Open your browser and go to: http://127.0.0.1:5000/
+ ->Open your browser and go to: http://127.0.0.1:5000/

-  *Homepage will load.
+ ->Homepage will load.

-  *Citizens can register and login to use the portal.
+ ->Citizens can register and login to use the portal.

-  *Authority members can login using their credentials.**
+ ->Authority members can login using their credentials.**

-##Usage Guide:
+## Usage Guide

   **Citizen Portal**